 Trustees have complementary skill sets, such as financial acumen, educational, pastoral and leadership skills and safeguarding excellence.
 Governors attend monthly Strategic Board meetings and join staff for leadership training, safeguarding training and annual visioning days.
 They maintain an overview of all aspects of the work of the school, including budget setting, staff appointments, monitoring of standards and support and challenge leaders.
-They are knowledgeable about the school and fulfil all their statutory duties, including those relating to the Equality Act 2010- and the latest version of KCSiE.
+They are knowledgeable about the school and fulfil all their statutory duties, including those relating to the Equality Act 2010- and the latest version of 'Keeping Children Safe in Education' (KCSiE).